Congratulations on your success, you are now qualified to apply for a firearms licence!

 1. Paying with a debit Visa.
 Apparently, their system doesn’t accept it.

-3. Signatures dates have to be less than a year old, same goes with your photo
+3. Signature dates have to be less than a year old, same goes with your photo

 4. Not providing details if you answer yes for personal history (they need dates as well, not just underlined in application)